 - Ring Bearer

 First, let’s talk about the title!
 You’ll need to select a page title, and you may opt to separately label the bridesmaids and groomsmen (or not!).
 We hate to sound like a broken record, but the choice is yours!
 Wedding websites are new territory, so there aren’t too many rules here!
-Here are some title ideas to get you started:
+Here are some title ideas to get you started for your wedding bios page:

 - Meet The Wedding Party